 In many parts of the world, CO2 emissions are dominated by the electricity generation sector.
 In order to meet the reductions in CO2 emissions that they agreed to in the 2015 Paris Agreement, nations, regions and municipalities will increasingly need to move away from thermal power plants burning coal, oil, or natural gas.
-Renewable energy sources such as wind, solar and biomass are quickly becoming the best option not only for their lower CO2 emissions, but also because their electricity generation costs ($/MWh) often outcompete that of thermal power plants.
-Here I plan to collect positive news items on the renewable energies front.
+Renewable energy sources such as wind, solar and biomass are quickly becoming the best option not only for their lower CO2 emissions, but also because their electricity generation costs ($/MWh) often out-compete those of thermal power plants.
+I plan to collect here positive news items on the renewable energies front line.

 2018-12-30 Forbes magazine proposes six renewable energy trends to watch in 2019.